 Since the Bible does not provide specific answers to many questions of this nature, scriptural principles must be sought in order to assist us in making crucial decisions.
-Let us consider several matters:
+Let us consider several matters.

-No person, therefore, ever has the arbitrary right to destroy that life—either by suicide or homicide (and that includes what is euphemistically called “euthanasia”).
+No person, therefore, ever has the arbitrary right to destroy that life—either by suicide or homicide.
+This includes the practice that is euphemistically called “euthanasia”.
 Mercy-killing is wrong.
 One must not infringe upon divine territory.
-See our work, Biblical Ethics and Modern Science.
+See our work Biblical Ethics and Modern Science.

 Do we love this earth and dread heaven that much?
 We certainly have the option of treatment, but there is nothing in the Scriptures that would require it.